Beurling-Fourier algebras on Lie groups and their spectra: Weights on the dual of compact connected Lie group

 \section{Weights on the dual of compact connected Lie group $G$}

 In this section, we present three types of weights on the dual of a compact connected Lie group $G$: central weights, weights extended from subgroups, and weights derived from the Laplacian.
+Note first that a weight $W$ on the dual of $G$ can be understood as a collection of matrices $(W(\pi))_{\pi \in \widehat{G}} \in \prod_{\pi \in \widehat{G}}M_{d_\pi}$ with the dense subspace $\mc S = \Phi_*^{-1}({\rm Trig}(G))$ in Section \ref{ssec:separable-type I}.
 We begin with central weights.

 \begin{ex} For $\alpha\ge 0$ we have dimension weights $w_\alpha$ given by

 The sub-multiplicativity comes from the fact that $\sigma \subseteq \pi \otimes \pi'$, $\sigma, \pi, \pi' \in\widehat{G}$ implies that $d_\sigma \le d_\pi d_{\pi'}$.